 - GitHub Sponsors: github.com/sponsors/IoTThinks

 This post covers community firmware built on MeshCore.
-NodakMesh is not affiliated with EasySkyMesh or IoTThinks — we highlight ecosystem work that makes mesh networking more practical for everyone.
+NodakMesh isn’t affiliated with EasySkyMesh or IoTThinks.
+We highlight ecosystem work that makes mesh networking more practical for everyone.
 For more on the base firmware this release builds on, see our MeshCore v1.14.1 release post.

 Comments